Best way to Travel with CPAP: Tales from Europe!

 Air travel with CPAP is easier than it might seem.
 Here are a few tips to make it smooth:

-• Carry Your CPAP Onboard: The Transportation Security Administration (TSA) in the U.S. considers CPAP machines as medical devices.
-This means they don’t count as part of your carry-on limit, so you can bring your machine in its case along with your usual carry-on bag.
+- Carry Your CPAP Onboard: The Transportation Security Administration (TSA) in the U.S. considers CPAP machines medical devices.
+This means they don’t count toward your carry-on limit, so you can bring your machine in its case along with your usual carry-on bag.

-• TSA Screening: At security, you may need to take your CPAP out of its case so it can be screened separately.
-I recommend bringing a plastic bag to place it in, as the machine will need to go into a tray on the conveyor belt.
+- TSA Screening: At security, you may need to remove your CPAP from its case so it can be screened separately.
+I recommend bringing a plastic bag to place it in, as the machine must go into a tray on the conveyor belt.
 TSA agents are familiar with CPAPs, so it shouldn’t cause any issues.

 Plan for Power Needs at Your Destination